gawxgd/gawxgd/README.md

 - **[Spotify Flutter](https://github.com/gawxgd/SpotifyFlutter)**: Multiplayer webRtc(peer2peer) mobile game using Spotify API and Flutter.
 - **[CarRental](https://github.com/gawxgd/CarRental)**: Complete car rental solution (ASP .Net Core, Blazor WASM)

+## Projects in Progress

+Here are some of the projects that I am currently working on:

+- **AutoFund** – An automatic solution for stock prediction using ensemble of LGBMRegressor models in the NumberAI competition.
+- **NeuroSpeech** – A PyTorch-based neural network for speech recognition.
+- **Full-Stack Newspaper Agency Solution** – A Flutter and ASP.NET Core application for managing a newspaper agency (both internal (article creation, reviewas) and external (newspaper subscription etc).

 Feel free to check out my repositories to see more of what I've been working on!
 ## 🛠️ Skills